 There are a variety of retirement asset allocation models, but traditionally, many investors used the "100 minus age" rule of thumb.
 It states that subtracting your age from 100 will tell you the percentage of stocks your investment portfolio should hold.
 For example, an investment portfolio for a 70-year-old would contain 30% stocks and 70% bonds.

-However, we believe that this approach is flawed: Most Americans live longer, so they need the extra growth that stocks can offer.
+However, we believe that this approach is flawed: Most Americans live longer than they had in the past, so they need the extra growth that stocks can offer.
 For this reason, many financial professionals recommend subtracting your age from 110 or 120 instead of 100.
 This formula will give you a general idea of your recommended portfolio allocation, but it's overly simplified.

-To get an accurate idea of your optimal asset mix, you'll need to take a deeper dive.
-The following proprietary six-step process could help you get started.
+You'll need to take a deeper dive to get an accurate idea of your optimal asset mix.
+The following six steps could help you get started.

 Six steps to finding your asset allocation for retirement

 - Determine Withdrawal Needs.
 As you prepare for your retirement, you'll want to get a solid grasp of your spending.
 Some rely on the 80% rule, meaning retirees plan to spend approximately 80% of their income earned while working.
-However, just like the "100 minus age" rule, this scratches the surface.
+However, this scratches the surface just like the "100 minus age" rule.

 For example, you may have some more considerable healthcare expenses as you age.
 Downsizing, moving, planned vacations, and other factors may also impact your spending.